Follow our free guide to form an LLC in Delaware

 Why do you need a registered agent?

 Whenever you start an LLC in Delaware, the law requires a person to consistently be available to receive government documents.
-The state must be able to contact the agent during standard business hours.

 Who can be a registered agent in Delaware?